CVE-2023-23397 Addresses NTLM Vulnerability

 - The recent project to eliminate basic authentication from Exchange Online forced many tenants to review how they connect clients to Exchange.
 Generally, Exchange Online deployments are in better shape than on-premises deployments when it comes to resisting attack.

-- Multi-factor authentication can protect Exchange Online accounts.
-Even if an attacker gets hold of user and password credentials via NTLM diversion to a UNC target, the won’t be able to compromise the account unless they work around the MFA challenge.
+- Multi-factor authentication can protect Exchange Online (Azure AD) accounts.
+Even if an attacker gets hold of user and password credentials via NTLM diversion to a UNC target, the won’t be able to compromise the Azure AD account unless they work around the MFA challenge.
 This is yet another reminder to Microsoft 365 tenants that they should make it a priority to deploy MFA for all accounts.
+Attackers could use retrieved password information to sign into services that are not MFA-protected, including those outside Microsoft 365 if people use the same username and password combination there.

 - The version of OWA available for Exchange Online is much better than that available for any version of Exchange Server.
 Those that ran Outlook for Windows in the past might now use OWA when connected to Exchange Online.